sreent/machine-learning/Lectures/3 K-Nearest Neighbours Regression/Note: K-Nearest Neighbours Regression.md

 ## **K-Nearest Neighbours Regression**

-**Personalizing Health Guidance**
+**Predicting House Prices**

-Imagine you are developing a health app tasked with estimating an individual's daily nutritional needs.
-You don’t have a complex algorithm at hand, but you do have access to health profiles of other app users who have similar physical attributes and activity levels.
-Intuitively, you might guess that the nutritional needs of the individual in question should be similar to those of their "neighbors" in the dataset.
+Imagine you're tasked with estimating the price of a house.
+You don’t have a complex algorithm at hand, but you do have access to the prices of nearby houses that are similar in size, age, and number of rooms.
+Intuitively, you might guess that the price of the house in question should be similar to those of its "neighbors" in the dataset.
 This is the essence of K-Nearest Neighbours (KNN) Regression: making predictions based on the known outcomes of the closest examples.

 KNN Regression is one of the most intuitive machine learning algorithms.
-Unlike traditional regression models that try to fit a global equation to the entire dataset, KNN makes predictions by looking at the 'k' nearest neighbors to a new data point and averaging their nutritional requirements.
-It’s like taking advice from peers who have faced similar health scenarios to make informed nutritional decisions.
+Unlike traditional regression models that try to fit a global equation to the entire dataset, KNN makes predictions by looking at the 'k' nearest neighbors to a new data point and averaging their house prices.
+It’s like asking the neighbors to estimate a house’s value based on their own experiences.
 Simple, yet surprisingly effective in many scenarios.

 **How It Works**